bhanuc/dazer/README.md

 Project Guidelines:
 We are working towards a Modular Framework.
 So if you need just the controllers and models with no views , you just need to mention it at the right place and it will be taken care of .Like this every bit of this framework is dreamed to modular and performant :)

+# Any Kind of help would be welcomed .
+Just Fork and create a pull request .

 Our Targets: